cashapp/misk/misk/misk/web/@misk/common/README.md

 ---
 #Adding a new package
 - `yarn add {package}` to add the package to `package.json`
-- Add package to window variable mapping to `src/externals.ts`
+- Add package to `vendorExternals` in `@misk/dev/externals.js`
 - Add window to javascript require include in `src/vendors.js`
 - Update `README.md` with a copy of the updated `package.json` list of packages

 Webpack Configs
 ---
-- `webpack.config.js`: Exports common variables including `MiskCommon.Externals`
+- `webpack.config.js`: Exports common variables and functions
 - `webpack.static.config.js`: Exports common styles file
 - `webpack.vendor.config.js`: Exports common vendors library file